ArnabBir/apache-pinot-playbook/docs/23-solution-key.md

 If you tried to serve both workloads from a single append-only table, current-state queries would need to deduplicate and find the latest row per entity at query time, which is expensive and scales poorly.
 If you tried to serve both from a single upsert table, you would lose the historical event trail because each update overwrites the previous row.
 Maintaining two tables, backed by two Kafka topics, gives each workload a storage model optimized for its access pattern.
 See Chapter 4 for the full discussion of schema design trade-offs and Chapter 9 for the mechanics of upsert tables.

+---

 ### 2. What does the broker do that the server does not?

-The broker is the query coordinator that sits between the client and the servers.
+The broker coordinates query execution between clients and servers.
 It performs four critical functions that servers never handle.

-First, the broker parses and validates the incoming SQL query against the table schema.
+1. **Parse and validate.** The broker parses the incoming SQL query against the table schema.
 If a query references a column that does not exist or uses unsupported syntax, the broker rejects it before any server is contacted.

-Second, the broker prunes segments.
-Using segment metadata (time ranges, partition information and column min/max values stored in ZooKeeper), the broker determines which segments could possibly contain matching rows and excludes the rest.
-This pruning step is one of the most impactful performance optimizations in Pinot because it can eliminate the majority of segments from consideration before any data is scanned.
+2. **Prune segments.** Using segment metadata stored in ZooKeeper (time ranges, partition information and column min/max values), the broker determines which segments could possibly contain matching rows and excludes the rest.
+This pruning step can eliminate the majority of segments from consideration before any data is scanned.

-Third, the broker routes the query to the appropriate servers.
-It consults the routing table to determine which servers hold the relevant segments and fans the query plan out to those servers in parallel.
-This is the "scatter" phase of Pinot's scatter gather execution model.
+3. **Route to servers.** The broker consults the routing table, determines which servers hold the relevant segments and fans the query plan out to those servers in parallel.
+This is the "scatter" phase of Pinot's scatter-gather execution model.

-Fourth, the broker merges partial results returned by each server into a single coherent response.
-Each server returns its local aggregation or partial result set and the broker performs the final reduction: merging aggregations, applying global ORDER BY and LIMIT, enforcing HAVING clauses and assembling the final BrokerResponse JSON that the client receives.
+4. **Merge partial results.** Each server returns its local aggregation or partial result set and the broker performs the final reduction: merging aggregations, applying global ORDER BY and LIMIT, enforcing HAVING clauses and assembling the final BrokerResponse JSON that the client receives.

 Servers, by contrast, are responsible for hosting segments on disk, executing the query plan against their local segments and returning partial results.
 They never see the full picture of which other servers are involved or what the final merged result looks like.
-See Chapter 2 for the full architecture and the scatter gather execution model.
+See Chapter 2 for the full architecture and the scatter-gather execution model.

+---

 ### 3. Why is a segment more important than a single row for Pinot operations?

-In Pinot, the segment is the atomic unit of nearly every operational action and individual rows have no independent operational identity.
+In Pinot, the segment is the atomic unit of nearly every operational action.
+Individual rows have no independent operational identity.

-Storage is organized by segment.
+- **Storage** is organized by segment.
 Each segment is a self-contained columnar file with its own dictionaries, forward indexes, inverted indexes and metadata.
 You cannot address, move or reload a single row in isolation.

-Indexing happens at the segment level.
+- **Indexing** happens at the segment level.
 When you add or change an index, Pinot rebuilds the index for each affected segment independently.
 You do not index individual rows.

-Routing and pruning operate on segments.
-The broker decides which segments to include in a query based on segment level metadata (time range, partition, column statistics).
+- **Routing and pruning** operate on segments.
+The broker decides which segments to include in a query based on segment-level metadata (time range, partition, column statistics).
 There is no row-level routing.

-Replication, assignment and rebalancing are all segment-granular operations.
-When a server joins or leaves the cluster, Helix reassigns entire segments, not individual rows.
+- **Replication, assignment and rebalancing** are all segment-granular operations.
+When a server joins or leaves the cluster, Helix reassigns entire segments not individual rows.

-Retention policies delete entire segments when they fall outside the configured retention window.
+- **Retention policies** delete entire segments when they fall outside the configured retention window.
 There is no row-level TTL.

-Backfills and replacements work by pushing new segments that replace old ones at the segment level, using lineage tracking to ensure atomicity.
+- **Backfills and replacements** work by pushing new segments that replace old ones at the segment level, using lineage tracking to ensure atomicity.

 This is why segment sizing, segment count and segment lifecycle management are among the most important operational concerns in Pinot.
 A table with millions of tiny segments will have degraded metadata overhead and query fan-out, while a table with a handful of enormous segments will have poor parallelism and long reload times.
 See Chapter 3 for the complete treatment of segments, their lifecycle and sizing guidelines.

+---

 ### 4. Why are message keys critical for the `trip-state` topic?